-Beyond which, they start to crack.
+Beyond which they start to crack.
 What do you do if the crew can't handle the pressure as well as you are handling it?

-Well, how about handing them the laminated lay-out of your boat with the location of all the equipment labeled?
-Seriously, of all the risks that you spend time and money in preparing for and against, have you thought about panic as a risk?
+Well, how about handing them a laminated layout of your boat with the location of all the equipment labeled?
+Seriously, of all the risks that you spend time and money preparing for and against, have you thought about panic as a risk?
 What then?

 "Honey, hey, enough!
 Here, look at this - right now - and go get everybody in life jackets.
 Now!"

-It is likely to reduce the panic because now the crew has something to focus on other than the water sloshing on the floor boards...
+It is likely to reduce the panic because now the crew has something to focus on other than the water sloshing on the floor boards.

 Oh, remember the comment about a (free) vessel exam at the start of this column?
-If you want one, email me below or see Get a Free Safety Check.
+If you want one, email me below.
+We'll square you away.

-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."
+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing."